secureboard10/libsecureboard/README.md

    item in the chain matches the fingerprint of the root CA. This certificate may or may not be self signed.

-3) The client can proof that it posses the private key of the client certificate by generating a valid signature of the handshake traffic (see TLS13 CertificateVerify).
+3) The client can prove that it possesses the private key of the client certificate by generating a valid signature of the handshake traffic (see TLS13 CertificateVerify).

 Notes on client certificates:

-The devices memory and computation power is restricted.
+The device's memory and computation power is restricted.
 The following limitations apply:

 1) The DER encoded size of each certificate in the chain must not exceed 475 bytes.
-Especially when using Verision 3 certificated this can oppose a limitation.
+Especially when using Version 3 certificated this can oppose a limitation.
 Secure board accepts Version 3 certificates, but does *NOT ENCFORCE* them.

-   To print the size of the DER encoded certificate the following CLI can be used:
+   To print the size of the DER encoded certificate, the following CLI can be used:

    ```